Carla Zambelli: Threatening man with a gun

 In October 2022, less than a day before the 2022 elections, Zambelli chased a man down the street who was arguing with her group of friends about politics.
 She then proceeded to point a pistol at him and shoot into the air, chasing the man down streets and into a bar.
 She yelled at him to lay on the floor and coerced him into apologizing.
-She later claimed he had assaulted her, although this was proven a lie after videos of the exact moment were released.
-As of now, opposing deputies are proposing to revoke her mandate as well as putting her in jail for breaking a federal law that prohibits anyone to bear guns within 24 hours of the election.
+She later claimed he had assaulted her, although this claim was disproven after videos of the moment were released.
+Opposing deputies proposed revoking her mandate as well as charging her with breaking a federal law that prohibits anyone to bear guns within 24 hours of any national election.